-In the FTA, Oman committed to provide strong IPR protection and enforcement for copyrights, trademarks, geographical indications and patents.
-Oman revised its IPR laws and regulations to implement these FTA commitments and acceded to several international IPR treaties.
+Oman committed to provide strong IPR protection and enforcement in the US - Oman FTA.
+Oman revised its IPR laws and regulations to implement its FTA commitments, and it acceded to several international IPR treaties.
+While IPR laws in Oman are generally enforced, cases of on-line piracy - which can be difficult to detect - remain common.

-As part of the GCC Customs Union, the six Member States are preparing a common trademark law, as well as a common unfair competition law to protect from unfair commercial use undisclosed information submitted for marketing approval of pharmaceutical products.
-The United States is engaged in a dialogue with GCC technical experts to ensure that the trademark law and unfair competition law will facilitate Member States' implementation of international and bilateral obligations.
+As part of the GCC Customs Union, the six Member States are preparing a draft common trademark law, as well as a draft common unfair competition law to protect companies from unfair commercial use of undisclosed information submitted for marketing approval of pharmaceutical products.
+The United States is engaged in a dialogue with GCC technical experts to help ensure that the trademark law and unfair competition law will facilitate Member States' implementation of international and bilateral obligations.